A common difficulty for many parents or students to make is to decide which school to apply and attend.

 - When deciding which type of schools to go to, the top priority should be on the child rather than the parent/guardian.

-Below is an overview of what could happen in both types of schools if you are d/Deaf or hard of hearing:
+Below is an overview of what could happen in both types of schools if you are deaf:

 |At a Mainstream School||At a Deaf School|